Bookings, questions and changes

 Bedrock is limited to 50 participants and promises to be full of meaningful experiences, frivolity (sometimes known as playfulness), musical sensation, poetry, and shared wisdom.
 Beneath the majesty of The Rock join us in the Round House in the presence of a thousand stories.

-This year we again extend our invitation to fathers and grandfathers to bring their young men who have completed their rite of passage.
+This year we are again extending our invitation for fathers and grandfathers to bring their young men who have completed their rite of passage.
 This is an incredible opportunity for young men, their dads and all of us to share a unique space and learn from each other!

 The Muster is for: